jayakrishna9655/Lead-Code-Programs-/README.md

 20. Reverse a string without using built-in reverse functions.
 21. Count the frequency of each character in a string.
 22. Count the frequency of each character in a string.
+23. Find the first non-repeated character in a string.